KilZenc/Stardew-SMAPI-Mods/FishingAssistant/README.md

 ```

 ## Open-Source commitment
-This mod is **Open-Source**, that means its code is public, freely-available and covered by an open-source license.
+This mod is **Open-Source**, which means its code is public, freely-available, and covered by an open-source license.

 For more details about why OpenSourcing is important on StardewValley mods see the Open-Source Wiki entry on [Stardew Valley Wiki](https://stardewvalleywiki.com/Modding:Open_source).